 Hi Leslie,

-I’m curious as to why would you not be invited to the wedding as you are the bride’s aunt and therefore immediate family.
-Are they getting married at the courthouse with only parents present or something similar?
+I’m curious about the reason you won’t be invited to the wedding, since you’re the bride’s aunt and, therefore, part of the immediate family.
+Are they having a very small wedding with just their parents present, or something similar?

-You have a couple of options here.
-1) You can ignore the faux pas and go to the shower to show support for your niece, or 2) You can call or email and change your RSVP — letting them know that you won’t be attending.
-Is an explanation necessary?
-This depends on your relationship and family dynamics.
-You could be honest, but I recommend that you just say that you now can’t make it.
-You don’t really need to offer an explanation.
+You have a couple of options here: 1) You can ignore the faux pas and go to the shower to show support for your niece, or 2) You can call or email to change your RSVP, letting them know that you won’t be attending.
+No explanation is necessary.
+Take the high road and simply inform them that you won’t be able to attend.
+If you are questioned, you can be honest, but I recommend just stating that you can’t make it.
+Even though you were slighted, you don’t want to be known as the one who causes any drama.

-Also, it’s not necessary to send a gift to the shower.
-Gifts for any type of shower are taken to the shower if you attend.
-If you don’t attend, no gift is expected.
-If you want to give a wedding gift to your niece, I recommend sending her a wedding gift before or after the wedding.
-Again, you have no obligation to send a wedding gift as you were not invited to the wedding.
-However, as always, gifting is at the discretion of the giver, so you can gift or not gift as you choose.
+Additionally, I don’t recommend sending a gift to the shower.
+Gifts for any type of shower should be brought to the event if you attend.
+If you don’t attend, a gift is not expected.
+If you wish to give a wedding gift to your niece, send it to her before or after the wedding, but it should not be opened at the shower.
+Again, you are not obligated to send a wedding gift since you were not invited to the wedding.
+However, as always, giving is at the giver’s discretion, so you can choose to gift or not as you prefer.

-However, my overarching recommendation is usually to forgive these missteps for the sake of family peace and harmony.
+My overarching recommendation is to forgive this misstep for the sake of family peace and harmony.
 Consider attending the shower and forgiving the fact that you were not invited to the wedding.

 If you have questions or comments about this post, or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.